billwaddyjr/edx-documentation/en_us/shared/accessibility/best_practices_course_content_dev.rst

 Include Text Alternatives for Non-Text Content
 =================================================

-For any non-text content, provide text alternatives so that thew content can be changed into other forms that people need, such as large print, braille, speech, symbols, or simpler language.
+For any non-text content, provide text alternatives so that the content can be changed into other forms that people need, such as large print, braille, speech, symbols, or simpler language.